 - Subject-specific documents, if required (please check with the Erasmus departmental coordinator, for example in Architecture: portfolio)

-Please submit your complete application documents on time and in paper form exclusively to the Erasmus Departmental coordinator of your 1st priority.
+Please submit your complete application documents on time and in digital form exclusively to the Erasmus Departmental coordinator of your 1st priority.

 Only one application may be submitted per applicant.
 In case of violation, you will automatically be excluded from the application and selection process.
 Students of bachelor’s programs with major and minor can mix their priorities between the different subjects.
 Nevertheless, only one application may be submitted here, i.e. it is not possible to submit a separate application for subject 1 and a separate application for subject 2.

 - Professional qualification / academic achievements

 - Explanatory statement / motivation for the study plan

 - Interests and activities apart from studying (e.g. activities as a mentor for international students at the University of Stuttgart, student council, volunteer work, etc.)

 - Language skills and subject-specific criteria (please check with your Erasmus Departmental Coordinator)

 Please note that the number of places per partner university is limited.
 If there are more applicants than places for a specific Erasmus partner university in an academic year, a selection process will be carried out by the Erasmus Departmental coordinator.
 In the selection process, applications from students of disciplines outside the respective department’s subject area will have a lower priority.